-In addition to being a surface mount PCB assembly company, we provide our clients with full-service manufacturing from assembly to box build to testing and inspection.
+In addition to being a surface mount PCB assembly company, we provide our clients with full-service manufacturing from assembly capabilities to box build to testing and inspection.

 Circuit boards are important, but until they're housed in the right enclosure and connected to the appropriate ports, components and input/output (I/O) controls, they aren't ready for deployment.
 With our box build assembly services, you'll not only receive high-quality electronics but turnkey products ready for installation.

 We'll design, source and install the wiring harnesses, cables and sub-assembly components necessary for your device, and then put it all together in a custom-designed enclosure.
-Need the software loaded and the system configured for use?
+Need the design software loaded and the system configured for use?
 We can take care of that and handle the packaging and labeling as well.

 EMSG also performs the comprehensive testing and inspection services necessary to make sure that your products are functional and reliable.
 It starts with visual inspection under 100% magnification but can include automated optical inspection, in-circuit testing and functional testing.

 As a specialist in contract manufacturing, EMSG understands that quality is paramount.
 Our clients look to us to provide highly-customized units that meet the highest standards for quality and reliability.

 EMSG performs all SMT PCB assembly services in our York, PA, headquarters.
 Featuring over 20,000 square feet of production space, our facility is designed to ensure a high degree of quality control on any job.
 Our ISO 9001-registered quality management system is based on industry-recognized best practices and employs a series of scalable, monitored processes to encourage accountability and transparency in everything we do.

 Additionally, our facility is FDA-registered.
 Contact our office directly to learn more about our capabilities and certifications.